easegress-io/easegress/doc/cookbook/performance.md

 #...
 ```

-* The example above will cache the response which size is smaller than 4096, and the response code is 200 or 201, with HTTP method Get and Head.
+* The example above will cache the response which size is smaller than 4096, and the response code is 200 or 201, with the HTTP methods Get and Head.

 * For the full YAML, see [here](#proxy-caching)